Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - `,leaderboard`: Shows the global KMQ leaderboard
 - `,list`: Shows the currently selected groups for `,groups`,`,includes`, or `,excludes`
 - `,preset`: Save and load game option presents
+- `,vote`: Shows your current 2x bonus EXP modifier status from voting for the bot on [top.gg](https://top.gg/bot/508759831755096074/vote).
+Thanks for supporting KMQ!
 ## Game Option Commands
 - `,cutoff`: Set a cutoff year for songs.
 Only songs released during and after the cutoff year will be chosen
 - `,limit`: Set a maximum number of results in the song query.
 This effectively sets the 'Top X number of songs' based on the selected filters